All Episodes

 That's what they claimed.

-Rushed to fabricate evidence that it had been hacked by Russia to defuse any potential WikiLeaks disclosure.
+The DNC rushed, the DNC did, rushed to fabricate evidence that it had been hacked by Russia to diffuse any potential WikiLeaks disclosure.

 That's what they're concluding.

-To this end, the theory goes on.0 online persona, that persona, to release mostly harmless DNC data, and Goosefer was later loosely linked to Russia because of the Russia metadata that were in his files and his use and a Russian-based virtual private network.
+And Gusepher was later loosely linked to Russia because of the Russia metadata that were in his files and his use and a Russian-based virtual private network.

-Then their theory goes on to say forensic findings by independent researchers that know how to do all this stuff that go by pseudonyms forensicator and Adam Carter.
+Then their theory goes on to say forensic findings by independent researchers that know how to do all this stuff that go by pseudonyms Forensicator and Adam Carter.

-Well, anyway, the they found the former found that 1,976 megabytes of Goosefer's files were copied by the DNC server in 87 seconds on July 5th, implying a transfer rate of 22.6 megabytes per second, or converted to a measure that we use 180 megabits per second.
+Well, anyway, they found, the former found that 1,976 megabytes of Gussifer's files were copied by the DNC server in 87 seconds on July 5th, implying a transfer rate of 22.6 megabytes per second, or converted to a measure that we use, 180 megabits per second, you know, a speed that's not commonly available by internet providers.

 And downloading these quickly would have been all but impossible.